-Lewis Hall (1900), Morningside's second oldest building, contains administrative offices, Student Services, the Graduate Program in Education, and classrooms and offices for the English and Modern Languages Department and the Economics, Political Science and Sociology Department.
+Lewis Hall (1900), Morningside's second oldest building, contains administrative offices, and classrooms and offices for the Department of Humanities.

 Robert M. Lincoln Center (1974) houses the U.P.S.
-Auditorium, business library, conference rooms, and the Center for Entrepreneurship and Education, as well as classrooms and offices of the Business Administration Department.
+Auditorium, business library, conference rooms, and the Center for Entrepreneurship Education, as well as classrooms and offices of the Department of Accounting and Business.